 If you have been diagnosed with sarcoidosis, it is important that you consult a doctor regularly, even if your symptoms are getting better.
 Even if the doctor advised no medical treatment, you have to keep monitoring your condition with regular tests.
 With proper treatment, most patients lead an almost active and healthy life.
 The symptoms take about a couple of years to improve, with or without treatment.
 But in rare cases, this condition can become chronic.
 For any doubts about sarcoidosis, consult a doctor now.

-Do you have a question on Sarcoidosis or ?Ask a Doctor Online
+Do you have a question on Easy Tiredness or Weight Loss?Ask a Doctor Online